 Verizon Fios is the best internet for streaming 4K for two reasons: speed and data.

-You need at least 25 Mbps for 4K streaming—we say play it safe and go for a plan that offers 40–50 Mbps—and you need unlimited data.
+You need at least 25 Mbps for 4K streaming—we say play it safe and go for a plan that offers 40–50 Mbps.
 Just watching one hour of 4K video uses close to 7 GB of data.
 Because Verizon Fios delivers the goods on both fronts, it’s easily the best internet for streaming 4K.
 See our full review of Verizon Fios here.

 Cheapest internet for streaming